George Bogle (diplomat): Envoy to Bhutan and Tibet

 Bogle's expedition set out the same year and consisted of himself, an army surgeon named Alexander Hamilton, and Purangir Gosain (an agent of the Sixth Panchen Lama, the effective ruler of Tibet), as well as a retinue of servants.
 Despite warnings from the Qing government and the Panchen Lama that he was not allowed to enter Tibet, he made use of the recent political instability in Bhutan and tension between the Panchen Lama and the regent for the 7th Dalai Lama to win access to Tibet where he was brought before the Panchen Lama in Shigatse.
 Bogle made a favourable impression on the Sixth Panchen Lama and spent six months overwintering in his palaces learning what he could of Tibetan culture and politics.
 Bogle was struck by the experience, noting in his journal, 'When I look upon the time I have spent among the Hills it appears like a fairy dream.'
 It may have been the publication of accounts of his journey which established the myth of Tibet as Shangri-la.
 Bogle helped the Panchen Lama compose his still famous Geography of India.

-Returning to India, Bogle fulfilled the Panchen Lama's request to establish a temple on the banks of the Ganges, not far from the East India Company headquarters, where Buddhist monks could return to their spiritual roots in India.
+Returning to India, Bogle fulfilled the Panchen Lama's request, Bhot Bagan Moth was established at Ghusuri in 1776 on the banks of the Ganges, not far from the East India Company headquarters, where Buddhist monks could return to their spiritual roots in India.
 Although the ultimate goal of establishing a trade route to China was not met, a long-lasting relationship was formed between the British and the Tibetans.
 The mission to Tibet was viewed as a success, and was commemorated by a 1775 portrait of Bogle being presented (in Tibetan gowns) to the Panchen Lama.
 This portrait, by Tilly Kettle, a British painter who worked in Calcutta, was reputedly presented by Hastings to King George III and it is now in the Royal Collection.

 Overtures to China

 The hopes for a breakthrough in China rested on using the Lama as an intermediary with the Qianlong Emperor of the Manchu-led Qing Empire, an astute but aloof ruler who regarded all the world as tributaries.
 In 1780, Palden Yeshe visited Beijing where he came close to gaining a passport for Bogle.
 The Qianlong Emperor presented him with a golden urn for use in ceremonial lotteries and the goodwill seemed to suggest that a passport would be issued.
-However, he was struck down by smallpox and died that same year.
+However, Bogle was struck down by smallpox, and died that same year.
 (It was not until 1793 that a British envoy, Lord Macartney was, very sceptically, received by the Qianlong Emperor).

 Death

-Bogle died, probably of cholera, on 3 April 1781, and was buried in South Park Street Cemetery, Calcutta.
+Bogle died, probably of cholera, on 3 April 1781 at age 34, and was buried in South Park Street Cemetery, Calcutta.
 He had never married, but left behind a son George, and two daughters, Martha and Mary.
 According to family lore, the girls' mother was Tibetan.
 The two girls were sent back to Daldowie House, where they were brought up by Bogle's family and eventually married Scotsmen.